The-CSC207-Group/Project207/README.md

 * `exit` - Terminates the program.

 ### User Management Terminal Commands
-_Note: These commands can only be accessed by an admin through the `manage users` secretary command.
+_Note: These commands can only be accessed by an admin through the `manage users` admin command.
 To all other account types, these commands are unreachable._
 * `back` - Returns the admin to the basic admin command screen.
 * `create admin` - Create a new admin account and store it in the JsonDatabase.
 * `create secretary` - Create a new secretary account and store it in the JsonDatabase.